 The discrimination is real, and the results finding similar salary levels are based on failure to fully incorporate demographic differences between the Han and minority populations.

 If the first explanation were true, it would imply that while subtle discrimination may still be commonplace, systematic discrimination is not so serious that it materially affects the lives of urban residents.
 The central and local governments’ various programs to assist minorities in reaching parity with the Han can therefore be seen at least as a qualified success, although its ongoing usefulness would then be questionable.
 If the second explanation found support in the data, it would imply that while certain channels of success are blocked off for minorities (whether via lack of opportunity to build a strong social network or otherwise), other, more merit-based channels, such as the education system, remain open, a finding consistent with minority experiences in other national contexts (see Collins 1983; Hasmath 2012; Raijman and Tienda 2000).
 If this compensatory strategy found support in the data, it would suggest that government preferences for minorities remain essential in allowing minorities to achieve pay parity with the Han.
 The third explanation, if supported by the data, would suggest that systemic discrimination remains a serious problem for even urbanized minorities to such an extent that even minority preferences cannot overcome the damage they pose to the careers of minority workers.
-From a public policy perspective, this would imply that, new, more radical government measures would be necessary to help minorities achieve equality with the Han.
+From a public policy perspective, this would imply that, new, stronger government measures would be necessary to help minorities achieve equality with the Han.

 One complicating factor to this model is that the impact of minority status may vary across minority type.
 Much research has been done on Han perception of minorities; many minorities that are considered non-threatening to the Han (such as Hui and Zhuang) seem to suffer from less discrimination while those that are culturally the farthest from the Han and most easily identifiable as different suffer more Han prejudice (Blum 2001).
 Other urban minority groups may effectively be able to ‘pass’ as Han both physically and culturally and therefore would be expected to suffer a much lower rate of discrimination in the job market.
 The next section tests these hypotheses and the variation between ‘outsider’ and average minorities with summary demographic statistics and finds support for both the hypothesis of compensatory behavior and the no discrimination hypotheses.